angular/angular/aio/content/guide/angular-compiler-options.md

 You can set to `true` when using factory summaries, because the factory summaries include a copy of the information that is in the `.metadata.json` file.

 Set to `true` if you are using TypeScript's `--outFile` option, because the metadata files are not valid for this style of TypeScript output.
-However, we do not recommend using `--outFile` with Angular.
+However, the Angular community does not recommend using `--outFile` with Angular.
 Use a bundler, such as [webpack](https://webpack.js.org), instead.

 ### `skipTemplateCodegen`